IAmVengeance24/UIResources/README.md

 # UI Resources for Frontend Developers
-**This is a HacktoberFest Repository for UI Resources for Fronetend Developers.**
+**This is a HacktoberFest Repository for UI Resources for Frontend Developers.**

 Welcome to the UI Resources repository for frontend developers!
 This curated list includes a collection of valuable links to various UI resources that can enhance your web development projects.
 Whether you're a beginner or an experienced developer, you'll find useful tools, libraries, and inspiration to level up your user interface.